AustinL-jpg/Vehicle_Inventory_Management/README.md

 With the selection of make, model, and year the graphs will change showing the current model vs. the current inventory, make vs percentage of inventory,

+Line graph:

-Line graph showing how the mpg has changed over the years based on the make, model, and year will display.
+Showing how the mpg has changed over the years based on the make, model, and year will display.
 ![proejct 3 graph](https://github.com/user-attachments/assets/c1a26433-843e-4d3e-8ba7-f4c85d4d530d)

+Pie chart:

-Pie chart showing the stock of used vs new vehicles in the inventory.
+Showing the stock of used vs new vehicles in the inventory.
 ![image](https://github.com/user-attachments/assets/7e3cc0ee-83e0-4f9e-af6d-567f56ff709b)

 **Vehicle Information**